dgatf/usb_library_rp2040/README.md

 - Add *usb.h, usb.c, usb_common.h, usb_config.h and usb_config.c* to your project.
 - If using SDK, add the required libraries (pico_stdlib, hardware_irq) to your CMakeLists.txt.
 See [CMakeLists.txt](src/CMakeLists.txt)
 - Modify *usb_config.h* and *usb_config.c* to configure endpoints, handlers and buffers.
 Do not modify EP0 endpoints.
-- Use bInterval to adjust polling rate.
+- Use *bInterval* to adjust polling rate.
 0 default, 1 fastest, 16 slowest.
 - If endpoint *data_buffer* is NULL, endpoint callback is called every *wMaxPacketSize* to read/write the buffer.
 This allows data streaming.
 If is not NULL *data_buffer*, endpoint callback is called at the end of transfer.
 - If transfer size is *UNKNOWN_SIZE*, transfer continues until short packet is received or, if sending, when transfer is cancelled.
+- Isochronous packet size 1024 ca not be used as maximum size for RP2040 is 1023.
+This is a HW limitation (issue?).
+- *wMaxPacketSize* must be multiple of 64.
+- Double buffer can be used with *wMaxPacketSize* 64, 128, 256 and 512.
+128, 256, and 512 is only for isochronous transfers.
+- Maximum speed for bulk transfer is with *double_buffer=true* and *bInterval=1*.
+- Maximum speed for isochronous transfer is with *double_buffer=false*, *bInterval=1* and *wMaxPacketSize=960*.

 ### Functions: